xmonader/letsbuildacompiler-pretty/src/tutor11_lexicalscanrevisit.md

 series of tokens, and that you get the right  encoding  for  each token.

-This ALMOST works,  but  not  quite.
+This _almost_ works,  but  not  quite.
 There  are  two potential
 problems:    First,  in KISS/TINY almost all of our operators are single-character operators.
 The only exceptions  are  the relops `>=`, `<=`, and `<>`.
 It seems  a  shame  to  treat  all  operators as strings and do a  string  compare,  when  only a single character compare  will  almost  always  suffice.
-Second, and  much  more important, the  thing  doesn't  WORK  when  two  operators appear together, as in `(a+b)*(c+d)`.
+Second, and  much  more important, the  thing  doesn't  _work_  when  two  operators appear together, as in `(a+b)*(c+d)`.
 Here the string following `b` would be interpreted as a single operator `)*(`.